 Trucking Company Negligence

-An attorney you can trust to pursue justice
+A truck accident attorney you can trust to pursue justice

 Fort Worth truck accident attorney Coby L. Wooten understands how devastating truck accidents can be.
 If you’ve been injured due to a trucking company’s negligence, Coby and his legal team can help you fight for the compensation you need.